Jasmit22/LibraryInventory/README.md

    | The Catcher in the Rye | 9780316769488 | J.D.
 Salinger |Fiction |
    | The Lord of the Rings | 9780618640157 | J.R.R.
 Tolkien |Fantasy |
    | Brave New World | 9780060850524 | Aldous Huxley |Dystopian |

+3. Click on the Filter button to refine your search.
+Make sure to click "Apply Filter" to apply the filters.
+"Resst" button will remove all the applied filters

+4. Click on a book of your choice to view the information of the book that will appear on a pop-up
+5. Click the "X" on the top right or click outside the pop-up to close it